Ere-yiga/erehapp/README.md

-Building a lil bio project
+Building a lil bio project as I make progress in learning Flutter